What is the best way of managing your research project? Nicola once asked me a great question about managing research projects.

 In every study that I’ve undertaken, the articles that I have copied as ‘background reading’ have stayed in the background and have rarely been subjected to actual reading.
 It might be a form of procrastination.
 I don’t know…

 “I used index cards to keep a record of references for my undergraduate dissertation (which was cool because it let me shuffle them about to organise my thoughts, but also very time consuming) and up-to-the-minute referencing managing software by the time I wrote my PhD thesis.
 (It was awesome, and then it crashed about ten days before I had to mail my thesis halfway around the world to my examiners…)” (Wickham 2015)

 As above, there’s no right way.
-I no longer use referencing management software, but do bear in mind that I’ve written my thesis, and I did use it back then, as do plenty of other people who do the same kind of thing as I do now.
-Most will use the packages offered free by their uni, but I know people who swear by Evernote, OneNote, Zotero and Mendeley.
-As far as I can see it, they all have pros and cons, and it’s another one of those individual things…
+I no longer use referencing management software, but do bear in mind that I’ve already written my PhD thesis, and I did use it back then. (until it crashed).
+I cite just as many references in my books, but I use a different approach.
+Plenty of other people take both paths.
+Many lovers of reference management software use the packages offered free by their uni.
+I also know people who swear by Evernote, OneNote, Zotero and Mendeley.
+As far as I can see, they all have pros and cons, and it’s another one of those individual preference things.

 Surf the Specific/General Dilemma…

 At this stage of my career, I like to read things on lots of different topics, but there are a few key ones that I look out for.
 Most are areas I have researched in the past that I want to keep an eye on.
 Some are topics I’m interested in and thinking of writing about in the future.
 Your situation may be similar or different but, if you’re currently doing research, you may need to strike a balancing act.